knishant0808/hospital-api/README.md

 # Hospital API - COVID-19 Management System

 This project includes creating a server-side API for a hospital to manage COVID-19 patients.
-It's built using Node.js and MongoDB, focusing on funcationalities for doctors and patients, specifically in the context of COVID-19 pandemic.
+It's built using Node.js and MongoDB, focusing on functionalities for doctors and patients, specifically in the context of COVID-19 pandemic.

 ## Features